seanpatel19/Challenge-11/README.md

 ---

 ## Technologies
-This application is written in Python 3.7
+This application is written in Python 3.7 using Google Collab

 this application uses the following packages:

 pandas
 pyviz hvplot
-pathlib
-KMeans from sklearn
-PCA from sklearn
-StandardScaler from sklearn
+fbprophet
+numpy

 ---

 ## Installation Guide

 Before running the application first install the following dependencies.

-python
-- First item  conda install -c pandas
-- Second item conda install -c pathlib
-- Third item conda install -c sklearn
+See the associated Screenshot for what to Install